icra/ISIMIP_Lake_Sector/Hypsographics/GLOBathy/README.md

 During the ISIMIP Lake Sector in February 2022 the community decides to change the strategy to define representative lakes per pixel for ISIMIP3 runs.
-In a separate prevuious analysis, the representative lakes per pixel have been identified calculating the weighted median lake depth, using lake area as weights.
+In a separate previous analysis, the representative lakes per pixel have been identified calculating the weighted median lake depth, using lake area as weights.
 In this way, individual lakes have been selected at each pixel, for a total of 41449 lakes.
-The selected lakes correspond to real lakes in the HydroLakes database.
+The selected lakes correspond to real lakes in the HydroLAKES database.

 In this part of the analysis, we will define the morphometry of each lake (hypsographic curve).
 In ISIMIP2 all lakes had a cylyndrical shape, and the majority of modellers were in favour of trying to define a more realistic shape for each representative lake.

-Taking advantage of the recent publication of the GLOBATHY database (<https://www.nature.com/articles/s41597-022-01132-9>), which estimates maximum depth and bathymetric information for all lakes in Hydrolakes, we analyze which is the best alternative to represent lake morphometry in the most efficient way in ISIMIP3 runs.
+Taking advantage of the recent publication of the GLOBathy database (<https://www.nature.com/articles/s41597-022-01132-9>), which estimates maximum depth and bathymetric information for all lakes in HydroLAKES, we analyze which is the best alternative to represent lake morphometry in the most efficient way in ISIMIP3 runs.